CodeDead/MemPlus/README.md

 [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html)

 # About
-Brought to you by CodeDead:
+Brought to you by CodeDead
 https://codedead.com/
 admin(at)codedead.com